raphaelgoulart/yargspy/docs/serverapi.md

 ## `GET` server

 **Description:**
-Retrieve the status of the server.
+Retrieves the status of the server.

 **Response (Status Only):**